 I. The CityStage Team

-CityStage, Charleston Stage’s new Community Engagement team, will be made up of a Community Engagement Coordinator and members of our Resident Professional Acting Company.
+CityStage, Charleston Stage’s Community Engagement team, is made up of members of our Resident Professional Acting Company.
 The goal is to expand the work and mission of Charleston Stage beyond the walls of the Dock Street Theatre.
-The CityStage Team will focus on building partnerships with schools, religious and community groups in the Charleston area, especially underserved communities.
-We hope to become true community partners, not only to share our work, but to provide support and professional theatre resources to the important work schools and community groups are already undertaking.
+The CityStage Team focuses on building partnerships with schools, religious and community groups in the Charleston area, especially underserved communities.
+We strive to become true community partners, not only to share our work, but to provide support and professional theatre resources to the important work schools and community groups are already undertaking.

 - Building lasting partnerships and relationships with leaders and community groups in Charleston

 - To understand community needs and how, in time, we can provide support and resources to our new community partners

 - Through these initiatives we hope to encourage our partners and those we serve to become more engaged with Charleston Stage's productions, education and outreach programs.

 - To identify new programming that will better serve the worlds of our new community partners

 - To expand our Board of Directors to broaden community engagement and representation from all areas of our community